XpressAI/aitogen/README.md

 # AItoGEN

 Inject AI into your Java code with annotations.
-By leveraging large language models to help do hard-to-program things like classificaiton, summarization, translation, and extraction.
+By leveraging large language models to help do hard-to-program things like classification, summarization, translation, and extraction.

 Note:  Still very early and not everything shown below works yet.
 Stay tuned.
 Join [our Discord](https://discord.com/invite/vgEg2ZtxCw) if it looks interesting.

 ## Example